-Once an actual, potential or perceived COI is identified, representatives of SHPA will complete a COI Disclosure Form (Appendix A) to be reviewed by the Chief Executive, President, or HR.
+Once an actual, potential or perceived COI is identified, representatives of SHPA will complete a COI Disclosure Form (Appendix A) to be reviewed by the Chief Executive, President, or Operations/HR Manager.

-This will be entered into the SHPA Register of Interests, as well as being raised with the SHPA Chief Executive/Company Secretary.
-The SHPA Register of Interests must be maintained by HR, and record information related to a COI (including the nature and extent of the conflict of interest and any steps taken to address it).
+This will be entered into the SHPA Register of Interests, as well as being raised with the SHPA Board of Directors.
+The SHPA Register of Interests must be maintained by the Operations/HR Manager, and record information related to a COI (including the nature and extent of the conflict of interest and any steps taken to address it).